Cu7ious/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

-6-concat.py		prints the result of concatenation of 2 strings 7-edges.py		prints the intervals of the string 8-concat_edges.py	prints 3 intervals of the string, concatenated into one
+6-concat.py		prints the result of concatenation of 2 strings 7-edges.py		prints the intervals of the string 8-concat_edges.py	prints 3 intervals of the string, concatenated into one 9-easter_egg.py		prints “The Zen of Python”, by TimPeters, followed by a new line
 ```